mostafax/Task/README.md

 ## Usage

 - After installation, you can run the data pipeline using one of two methods:
-- Create outputs file to store all output on the same level as /task/
+- Create outputs/ folder to store all output on the same level as /task/

 ### Running Natively